School Suspension Guidelines for Sacred Heart School

 WHEN: The school has to notify the parent (s) of a suspension before it begins.
 If the principal deter-mines that a child is putting others in danger or causing a major disruption, a short-term suspension can begin before you are given notice, but notice must be given within 24 hours.

-• WHAT: The notice must contain 3 things:
+WHAT: The notice must contain the following things: